We can offer help to prevent and relieve homelessness.

 Contacting the homelessness prevention team

 You can contact us on 01246 345825.
-If we are busy please leave a short message with your name and contact details and we will call you back.
+Leave your name, contact details and a short message and we will call you back.

 Our homelessness prevention service is open Monday, Tuesday and Thursday from 8.30am to 5pm, Wednesday 10am to 5pm, and Friday 8.30am to 4.30pm.

 Alternatively you can email us at email@example.com.

-Call us on the number above if you have nowhere to safely stay.
-You may be given an appointment or asked to attend the emergency service; if you don't have access to a telephone come along to the emergency service in person.
+You may be given an appointment or asked to attend the emergency service - if you don't have access to a telephone come along to the emergency service in person.

-An emergency service is held at at the Customer Service Centre, 85 New Square, Chesterfield, S40 1AH between between 9am and 12.30pm Monday to Friday.
+The emergency service is held at the Customer Service Centre, 85 New Square, Chesterfield, S40 1AH between 9am and 12.30pm Monday to Friday.
 If you attend outside these hours you may be advised to ring the homeless emergency number after 5.30pm.